wombleton/gitlaw-nz/acts/H/Human Assisted Reproductive Technology Act 2004.md

     *   (j) bring to the notice of the public in New Zealand in any other manner.

-    (3) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,500, or both.
+    (3) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,500, or both.

+    Section 15(3): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 2---Activities requiring approval of ethics committee